Steve35y/3D-Data-Processing/Lab 1/ReadMe.md

     }
 ```
 ### Results without refinements
-After the initial cost computation I've calculated, for the 4 provided sample images: Aloe, Cones, Plastic, Rocks, the disparity images and their MSE errors, everything accessible at [a relative link](Lab 1/Results)
+After the initial cost computation I've calculated, for the 4 provided sample images: Aloe, Cones, Plastic, Rocks, the disparity images and their MSE errors, everything accessible at [results](../Lab 1/Results)